Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Minimum: 0.0 (No chance)
 			// Maximum: 100.0 (Highest chance)
 			"Throw Chance"				"33.3"

+			// The amount of special infected the Mutant Tank can throw at any given time.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 1
+			// Maximum: 15
+			"Throw Infected Amount"			"2"

 			// The Mutant Tank throws these special infected.
 			// Note: This setting can be overridden for specific players.